-If you're not sure which pill you're on or which pills in the packet to miss out, speak to your pharmacist, community contraception clinic or GP.
+If you're not sure which pill you're on or which pills in the packet to miss out, speak to your pharmacist, community contraception clinic or doctor.

-Avoid taking more than 2 packs without a break, unless your GP says you can – there's a risk you could experience side effects, such as:
+Avoid taking more than 2 packs without a break, unless your doctor says you can – there's a risk you could experience side effects, such as:

 If you're taking a progestogen-only contraceptive pill, you can't delay your period by taking 2 packets back-to-back.

 However, you may be able to switch to the combined contraceptive pill or take another medication to delay your period.

 If you're not sure which type of pill you're taking, always check with your pharmacist or doctor before taking 2 packets back-to-back.

 See your doctor for advice if you want to delay your period and you're not taking the combined contraceptive pill.

 They might be able to prescribe medication called norethisterone to delay your period.
 Your GP will advise you when to take norethisterone and for how long.

 You'll usually be prescribed 3 norethisterone tablets a day, starting 3 to 4 days before you expect your period to begin.
 Your period should arrive 2 to 3 days after you stop taking the medication.